We all know alcohol makes you drunk if you have enough of it, but do you know why? Or how?

-Your brain produces antidiuretic hormone (ADH), which tells your kidneys how much water to conserve.
+Your brain produces antidiuretic hormone (ADH), which tells your kidneys how much water to retain.
 Alcohol limits ADH production, which brings us to our next body part.

 When alcohol suppresses ADH, it causes your kidneys to release more water, which is why you pee more when you drink.

-This is where the idea of “breaking the seal” — which, BTW, isn’t actually true — comes from.
+This is where the idea of “breaking the seal” comes from, though it’s actually a myth.

 Peeing a lot and not getting enough nonalcoholic fluids can lead to dehydration and make you even more drunk.

-Your BAC definitely plays a role in drunkenness, but it doesn’t entirely jive with how drunk you feel.
-A lot of other things can affect that.
+Your BAC definitely plays a role in drunkenness, but isn’t the only factor in how drunk you feel.
+A lot of other things can influence this.

-Factors that impact how drunk you feel include:
+Other factors that affect how drunk you feel include:

-- Your biological sex.
-Differences in body composition are why males and females metabolize alcohol at different rates.
+- Your sex: Differences in body composition are why males and females metabolize alcohol at different rates.
 Females typically have more body fat, which holds on to alcohol longer.
 They also have less body water to dilute alcohol and fewer of the enzymes that metabolize it.

-- Your age.
-As you age, your metabolism slows, your body fat percentage increases, and your body water decreases.
-This can all impact how your body processes alcohol and how it affects you.
+- Your age: As you age, your metabolism slows, your body fat percentage increases, and your body water decreases.
+This can all affect how your body processes alcohol and how it affects you.

-- Any medication you’re taking.
-Certain medications can affect absorption of alcohol or interact with it and intensify its effects.
+- Any medication you’re taking: Certain medications can affect the absorption of alcohol or interact with it and intensify its effects.

-- Your overall health.
-Certain health conditions, like those that affect liver and kidney function, can impact how your body processes and eliminates alcohol.
+- Your overall health: Certain health conditions, like those that affect liver and kidney function, can affect how your body processes and eliminates alcohol.

 From the second you take a sip, alcohol starts working its way through your body, affecting everything from your mood to your muscles.